-- Recognized in The Best Lawyers in America® for Real Estate Law, 2023
+- Recognized in The Best Lawyers in America® for Real Estate Law in Pittsburgh, 2023 and 2024

 David has served as chairman of the Board of Montefiore University Hospital and has also served on the boards of Presbyterian University Hospital, the Pittsburgh Symphony, the Pennsylvania Board of Vocational Rehabilitation and the American Jewish Committee's National Board of Governors.
 He also has served as President of the Harvard Law School Association of Western Pennsylvania.

 He has been a member of Fannie Mae's National Advisory Council and a long-time Board member of the Pennsylvania Economy League.
 David is the immediate past Chair of the Board of the Jewish Healthcare Foundation and served on the Board of Neighborhood Legal Services Association.
-He currently serves on the Executive Committee of Pittsburgh Community Broadcasting Corporation.
+He currently serves as Chairman of the Board of Pittsburgh Community Broadcasting Corporation.